 Hello everyone!
-Thanks for checking out my experiences!
-The material under this tab will talk about some of the wonderful opportunities and experiences I have had the chance to participate in throughout veterinary school and beyond.
+Thanks for checking out my my blog!
+The material in this blog will talk about some of the wonderful opportunities and experiences I have had the chance to participate in throughout veterinary school and beyond.
 Before I get into what I am up to now, here is a little bit on the path that I took to veterinary school.

 Veterinary Medicine has provided me the opportunity to combine three things I truly enjoy: animals, science and medicine.
 I have always loved them each separately, and what better way to combine all 3 fields than through veterinary medicine?
 Throughout my life I have gravitated towards animals and have always surrounded myself with animals.
 From taking care of my grandma’s birds at young age to my family’s dogs, my love for animals began when I was young.
 My interest in veterinary medicine did not kick in until high school, when I began volunteering at 4 Paws Animal Hospital in Morganville, New Jersey during my freshman year.
 I volunteered there for 3 years, was then hired on as a technician and have been working there while home for breaks/summers throughout school.
 4 Paws has always been there for me, providing me support while I attended undergraduate and currently veterinary school, and they are a huge reason why I am the veterinary professional I am today.